flavioluiz/port-hamiltonian/LHMNLC2015/README.md

 ![Symmetric mode](./results/modesym.gif)

 Finally, the code can be used for simulation.
 The following animated GIF shows an example of simulation.
-The beam starts in a deformed condition and it is then released:
+The beam starts at a deformed condition and it is then released:

 ![Simulation](./results/simulation.gif)